1 | Fort Rodney

 Originally opened over 250 years ago, this property is one of the oldest still working plantations on the island.
 With accommodations, a restaurant, and a wedding venue, this place has it all.

 The fort for which the town of Vieux Fort was named still stands, quietly watching guard over all who inhabit the area, even though military forces have long since abandoned it.
 Today, tourists visit this special structure in droves, in addition to many of the other important attractions that are readily available to anyone who wishes to seek them out.
-You will discover several beaches to consider visiting… more…
+You'll find an abundance of beaches to consider visiting… more…

-To see a full size map of this area click here.
-Another alternative is to read additional info about attractions in Vieux Fort by clicking here.
+For an interactive map of this area just click here.
+Alternatively, read additional info with regard to attractions in Vieux Fort by clicking here.

 1 | St. Lucia Golf and Country Clu

-Set in the rolling hills of the northern tip of the island, golfers will have panoramic views of both the Atlantic and the Caribbean.
+Set in the rolling hills of the northern tip of the island, golfers will have panoramic views of this beautiful tropical island.
 You might want to make use of their state-of-the-art practice facilities and golf academy, as this is course is no walk in the park.

-The center of Rodney Bay is two miles (three kilometers) to the south-southwest of this golf course.
+Make your way two miles (three kilometers) to the north-northeast from the center of Rodney Bay to find this golf course.

 2 | Casuarina Spa